 6. The Way

 It is a heart-wrenching story about a father’s quest to finish off his dead son’s halfway disrupted pilgrim to “El Camino de Santiago” aka a tough Spanish pilgrim or as he calls it ‘some unfinished family business”.
 Frankly speaking, I love this movie for its spirit.
 It just rightly conveys the message that hiking, trekking, camping isn’t just for the youthful, boisterous souls.
 It’s for anyone who can muster enough courage to yield to nature’s beauty.
 In fact, all the characters in the movie have a little-broken aspect sketched into their roles and that all of them eventually find solace in nature.
-Plus the humorous touch with the intermittent flashbacks of some impelling father-son moments makes this one of my all-time favorites.
+Plus the humorous touch with the intermittent flashbacks of some impelling father-son moments makes this one of my all-time favourites.

 “You don’t choose a life, dad.
 You live one.”